The following is a short list of important laws:

 For further information, please consult a Wells Fargo representative.

-In order to rent a vehicle, you must have a valid Nevada Driver's License or International Permit, and you must be at least 21 years old.
-Most companies charge extra if you are under 25 years old.
+In order to rent a vehicle, you must have a valid Nevada Driver's License or International Permit, and you must be at least 18 years old.

 REMEMBER: It is against the law to drink and drive.
 If you have been drinking alcohol, do not drive.